audreynjiraini/Pitch/README.md

 No known bugs.

 ## Contact Information
-If you need clarification on any aspect, feel free to reach me on their email at audreynjiraini@gmail.com
+If you need clarification on any aspect, feel free to reach me via email at audreynjiraini@gmail.com

 ### License
 MIT License